SeanJM/peach-2/README.md

 <a id="peach_fn_nodeEach"></a>
 ### Peach.fn.nodeEach

-Takes an array as second argument to render templates as a nodeList
+Takes an array as second argument to render a `nodeList`

 ```javascript
 var peach      = Peach();